vitejs/vite/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Read [the docs](https://vitejs.dev/guide/).
 - [ ] Make sure this is a Vite issue and not a framework-specific issue.
 For example, if it's a Vue SFC related bug, it should likely be reported to https://github.com/vuejs/vue-next instead.
+- [ ] This is a concrete bug.
+For Q&A open a [GitHub Discussion](https://github.com/vitejs/vite/discussions) or join our [Discord Chat Server](https://chat.vitejs.dev/).

 ## Describe the bug